 This will help you to see what kind of day-to-day tasks and leadership skills are required for each position.

 The more ambition you have, the better.
 However, it would help if you still were somewhat realistic.

-For example, if you’re still in your first year of your accounting degree, but your goal is to become the CFO of Microsoft by the end of the year, you’re probably not going to achieve your target.
+For example, if you’re still in your first year of your accounting degree, but your goal is to become the CFO of Microsoft by the end of the year, you’re probably not going to achieve your personal development target.